NREL/bifacial_radiance/paper/paper.md

 Plans for bifacial_radiance development include the implementation of new and existing models, addition of functionality to assist with input/output, and improvements to API consistency.

-The source code for each bifacial_radiance version is archived with Github (Contributors, n.d.)
+The source code for each bifacial_radiance version is archived with Github (Contributors, n.d.).

 # Acknowledgements